bob-fornal/work-notes/Cloud/AWS/CSAA/EC2--Fundamentals.md

 They control how traffic flows into our out of the EC2 Instances.

 * Security groups only contain ```allow``` rules.
-* Security groups fules can reference by IP or by security group.
+* Security groups rules can reference by IP or by the security group.

 ### Deeper Dive